 “I have learned that it is important to know where I am (what my own intercultural competence is) and what is possible to change or not before reaching out and teaching others.”

-Following the success of last year’s Winter School, the Centre for Language and Culture is pleased to once again welcome Dr. Nagesh Rao, senior faculty member at the Intercultural Communication Institute. with a special focus on how the intercultural dimension influences our perspectives on social medicine to the University of Groningen.
+Following the success of previous years' Winter Schools, the Centre for Language and Culture is pleased to once again welcome Dr. Nagesh Rao, senior faculty member at the Intercultural Communication Institute and Chair of the Department of Social Medicine at Ohio University.
+He brings special insights to the University of Groningen on how the intercultural dimension influences our perspectives on social medicine.

 “Nagesh is a strong story-teller and I loved the stories from his personal experience he shared with us.
 They were powerful in visualizing abstract concepts.
 He also showed humility and created a very safe leaning environment.”